Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 Ring vs Blink: Snapshot of Costs and Fees

-The Blink Outdoor costs $99.99 and you’ll get the same packaged savings if you buy multiple cams at once.
-Finally, the Blink Mini indoor cam costs $34.99, and the Mini Pan-Tilt costs $59.99.
+The Blink Outdoor costs $99.99, and buying in bulk gets you a discount.
+For indoor cameras, there’s the Blink Mini that costs $29.99, as well as the Blink Mini 2 and Blink Mini Pan-Tilt that both cost $39.99.
 Here’s our full rundown of Blink Camera pricing and packages.

 Now, when we compare those costs to Ring, we find that Ring is the more expensive option of the two.
-Ring Indoor starts at a very reasonable $59.99, which is right in-line with Blink’s cameras.
-But from there, the outdoor cameras will run up to $249.99 for the newly released Spotlight Cam Pro.
+Ring Indoor starts at a reasonable $59.99, but that’s still more than any Blink Mini model.
+From there, the outdoor cameras will run up to $249.99 for the recently released Floodlight Cam Pro.

 Here’s where it gets tricky.
 If you’re looking at the bottom line, Blink is the more affordable option.
 It’s not always about the bottom line, though.
 Value is more important than price.
 Ultimately, Ring is worth the higher cost.
 It offers more options and better protections.
 You can get a complete rundown of all those options in our Ring Cam pricing guide.
 But, there’s no denying that Blink has the lower prices, as you can see below.